gvwilson/sensibleadventures/nardica/nardica.md

 but Aunt Naggie hurried past them, her expression set.
-She regarded shopping as a competitive sport, and Iffy could tell she had no intention of letting Rothera defeat her.
+She regarded shopping as a competitive sport, and had no intention of letting Rothera get the better of her.

-The main market had once been an aircraft hangar.
+The main market had originally been an aircraft hangar.
 A century ago,
 someone with more money than sense had added a spun glass floor two stories above the ground.
-Their attempt to turn the building into "Nardica's Biggest, Bestest Dance Hall!!" had failed almost immediately.
+Their attempt to turn the building into "The Big South's Biggest, Bestest Dance Hall!!" had failed almost immediately.
-After a couple of unsuccessful attempts to oust the squatters and refugees who took it over after the war, the governor of the time had thrown up her hands and let anyone who could pay two rand a month set up a stall.
+After a couple of unsuccessful attempts to oust the squatters who took it over after the war (many in possession of surplus weapons, combat conditioning, and radical political ideas), the governor had thrown up his hands and let anyone who could pay two rand a month set up a stall.
-Still known as the Dance Hall, it reminded Iffy of nothing so much as the animated picture of an anthill in her older's nature book.
+Still called the Dance Hall,

-Aunt Naggie tapped her money card on the reader held out by the bored guard at the door to pay her ten pence admission fee and then paused to take a deep breath.
+it reminded Iffy of nothing so much as the picture of an anthill in her older's nature book.

-"Ah..." she sighed.
+Aunt Naggie tapped her money card on the reader held out by the bored Marine at the door to pay her ten pence admission fee and squared her shoulders.
 Noticing Iffy's look,
-she tousled her niece's hair.
+she relaxed slightly and nudged her foster daughter with her elbow.
 "Why'n't you go off an' see what you can find?" she said.
 "Or who, if you've a mind to?"

 Iffy felt her cheeks go warm.
 "You sure you don't need me?"

-Aunt Naggie glanced around.
+Aunt Naggie looked around.
-Greenhouse potatoes hung in net bags next to stacks of tinned apples.
+Greenhouse potatoes hung in net bags next to stacks of dried fruit in single-molecule shrink wrap.
-Burlap sacks of Cape Town rice piled higher than Iffy was tall threatened to topple onto a line of people gossipping with each other as they waited their turn to buy ginger, cardamom, and bay leaves from a one-legged Russian woman with tweaked hair that sparkled red and purple every time she turned her head.
+Burlap sacks of Cape Town rice piled higher than Iffy was tall threatened to topple onto a line of people gossipping with each other as they waited their turn to buy ginger, cardamom, and bay leaves from a one-legged woman whose tweaked hair that sparkled red and purple every time she turned her head.
-A surgical bot that had been converted for tailoring stood motionless, four skeletal arms at its sides, while a man with a shaven head and an enormous beard struggled into a coat that was still a size too small for him.
+A surgical bot that had been converted for tailoring stood motionless, its four skeletal arms at its sides, while a man with a shaven head and an enormous beard struggled into a coat that was still a size too small for him.
 "I'll be fine,"